Fix Error HelpWindows error code repair guides

 Advanced steps

-1. Run Windows Update Troubleshooter.
+1. Run the Windows Update Troubleshooter.

-3. Reset Windows Update components and retry.
+3. Reset Windows Update components if the error keeps returning.

 Related Windows Update Errors